spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/navigation-feature-walkthrough/navigation-module-reference-information.md

 ---
 title: "Navigation module: reference information"
 last_updated: Aug 13, 2021
-description: The Navigation module provides database structure and a public API to manage what’s in the database, and a small toolkit for rendering navigation menus in the frontend
+description: The Navigation module provides database structure and a public API to manage what's in the database, and a small toolkit for rendering navigation menus in the frontend
 template: concept-topic-template
 ---